 Be sure to find out which payment methods your court accepts.
 Some accept only cash and money orders; others accept credit cards and personal checks.
 Check your traffic ticket for this information, and if it's not on there, talk with the court clerk when you call.

 Louisiana doesn't adhere to a points system.
 Instead, the state is participates in the Problem Driver Pointer System (PDPS), which is part of the National Driver Registry (NDR), which keeps a record of certain traffic violations, suspensions, and revocations.

 Driving records can positively or negatively affect everything from your driving privileges to employment.

-So, even though the state doesn’t assign points for guilty pleas or verdicts, it’s a good idea to order your driving record from time to time to make sure the incidents reflected are correct.
+So, even though Louisiana doesn't assign points for "guilty" pleas or verdicts, it's a good idea to order your LA driving record from time to time to make sure the incidents reflected are correct.

-Because your guilty or no contest plea is the same as being convicted of the violation, your auto insurance provider might increase your rates the next time you renew your policy.
+Since your "guilty" or "no contest" plea is the same as being convicted of the traffic violation, your auto insurance provider might increase your rates the next time you renew your policy.

 Call your agent to find out if a "guilty" or "no contest" plea will negatively affect your rates.
 If you find out you'll have to pay more the next time you renew, start comparing insurance quotes online to get a better deal.Other Topics in This Section